Hydrogen Stocks to Watch: Key Takeaways

 Here’s a stock that hasn’t sniffed penny stock territory, well, ever.

-It’s holding onto its early-2022 all-time highs.
+It’s just trended higher since most hydrogen stocks peaked.
 That’s because it’s got an actual hydrogen business already — in addition to its other businesses.

 Linde is a German multinational headquartered in the U.K.